 Cost of Care

-Occupancy rates have remained consistent over the last few years.
-The average nursing facility occupancy rate in Connecticut was 88 percent as of September 30, 2019, which was the same as the occupancy rate in 2018, and just slightly higher than the occupancy rates for 2017 and 2016 (87%).
-Regionally, the availability of beds varies, ranging from an occupancy rate of 91 percent in Windham County to 84 percent in Middlesex County, as of September 30, 2019.
+Occupancy rates have remained very consistent over the last several years.
+However, after a sharp decrease in occupancy from 2019-2020 due to the COVID-19 pandemic, the average nursing facility occupancy rate in Connecticut was 78 percent as of September 30, 2021.
+This represents a slight increase from the 2020 occupancy rate of 74%.
+Regionally, these rates vary, ranging from an occupancy rate of 83 percent in Litchfield County to 74 percent in Middlesex County.

 In Connecticut, nursing facilities are licensed at two levels of care: Chronic and Convalescent Nursing Homes (CCNH), also known as Skilled Nursing Facilities, and Rest Homes with Nursing Supervision (RHNS), also called Intermediate Care Facilities.

-Of the 215 nursing facilities in Connecticut in 2019, 204 had a CCNH license, 10 had both a CCNH and RHNS license, and one facility provided care under a RHNS license only.
+Of the 205 nursing facilities in Connecticut in 2021, 188 had a CCNH license, 16 had both a CCNH and RHNS license, and one facility provided care under an RHNS license only.

-Medicaid remained the dominant source of payment for nursing facility stays in Connecticut in 2019, covering 74 percent of the residents.
-Medicare covered the next largest segment of residents (13%), followed by residents who pay privately out-of-pocket (9%).
-Thirty-seven percent of nursing facility residents with longterm care insurance were covered by Connecticut Partnership for Long-Term Care policies.
+Medicaid remained the dominant source of payment for nursing facility stays in Connecticut in 2021, covering 72 percent of the residents.
+Medicare covered the next largest segment of residents (15%), followed by residents who pay privately out-of-pocket (9%).
+Forty-five percent of nursing facility residents with long-term care insurance were covered by Connecticut Partnership for Long-Term Care policies.